ajn123/Ruby_Tutorial/README.md

 Ruby Tutorial
 ================

-these are my notes and notes and tutorials of Ruby.
+These are my notes and notes and tutorials of Ruby.